- Doctors & Departments

 If the opening is small, only fluid can pass through, and this is called a hydrocele.
-However, if the opening is large enough, bowel movement can move into the hernia sac, and is called a hernia.
+However, if the opening is large enough, a part of the intestine can move into the hernia sac and is called a hernia.

 During normal pre-birth development, the testis descends though the groin into the scrotum, bringing with it part of the lining of the abdomen.
 This tube-like communication between the abdomen and the scrotum usually closes off by the time a child is born.
 If the communication does not close off, fluid is free to move back and forth from the abdomen into the scrotum – this is called a communicating hydrocele or an inguinal hernia.